Biomedical Engineering, Ph.D.

 The preliminary examination will normally be taken at the end of the first year (May).
 A student must take it within two years of matriculating in the program and must either have passed all of the core courses or have an M.S. in Biomedical Engineering prior to taking the examination.
 The Preliminary Examination Committee prepares the examination and sets the minimum competency level for continuing on in the Ph.D. program.
 Students who fail may retake the examination the following year.
 Students who fail the second attempt will not be allowed to continue in the program.
 However, they may be eligible to receive a Master’s degree upon completion of an original research investigation including a written thesis (refer to Master of Science Degree requirements).
 In the event a Ph.D. student decides not to continue in the program, the thesis-only option for the M.S. will still be enforced.
 After passing the preliminary examination at the Ph.D. competency level, students will match with a BME faculty advisor and design an individual program of study with their advisor.

-Advancement to candidacy must be completed by the end of the summer of the second year following the passing of the preliminary examination.
+Advancement to candidacy must be completed by the end of the summer of the third year of the Ph.D. program.
 (Special exceptions can be made, but a formal request with justification must be supplied in writing to the BME Graduate Advisor.)
 The qualifying examination follows campus and The Henry Samueli School of Engineering guidelines and consists of an oral and written presentation of original work completed thus far, and a coherent plan for completing a body of original research.
 The qualifying examination is presented to the student’s graduate advisory committee, which is selected by the student and faculty advisor and must have a minimum of five faculty (including the faculty advisor).
 Of these five faculty, three must be BME faculty.
 In addition, one faculty member must have his/her primary appointment outside the Department of Biomedical Engineering.
 The fifth member must have his/her primary appointment outside of The Henry Samueli School of Engineering.

 The Ph.D. is awarded upon submission of an acceptable written dissertation and its successful oral defense.
 The degree is granted upon the recommendation of the graduate advisory committee and the Dean of Graduate Division.
 The normative time for completion of the Ph.D. is five years (four years for students who entered with a master’s degree).
 The maximum time permitted is seven years.